CodeVA-Curriculum/twine-trail-guide/src/routes/about.md

 ### Using the Map

-The **Map** contains a bunch of short little lessons on how to do different things with **Twine**.
+The **[Region Map](https://padlet.com/jonstapleton/wvs5vb5ct1s5kqts)** contains a bunch of short little lessons on how to do different things with **Twine**.
 You don't have to follow these lessons in any particular order; once you know a little bit about **Twine**, you will probably find it useful to just browse around and explore the things that you might want to learn about as you work on writing a story.

 ### Following the Trails